Francis Evans (footballer): Carlton

 In the round 19 clash against Melbourne, Evans was knocked out by demons defender Steven May, who was suspended for 3 weeks.
 He returned in round 21, and played every game for the rest of the year, and kicked 11 goals in those 4 games, including 4 against Gold Coast in round 22, and 3 against Essendon in round 24.

 In October 2025 Evans signed a one-year contract extension with Carlton to the end of 2026.
+The next year, in July 2026, Evans signed a further two-year contract extension with Carlton to the end of 2028.